faraco/python-pixabay/README.md

 ### Running the tests

-* Run the following command `pytest` in project directory.
+* Run the following command `pytest` in the project directory.

 ### See Also
 * [python-pixabay's Documentation](https://momozor.github.io/python-pixabay/index.html)